gksingh17/immigration-sentiment-analysis/README.md

 please change the container name to localhost in the URLs used in code to call the other services.

-For example After containerisation Data Service use http://preprocess_service:8002/api/preprocess to call Preprocessing Service.
-So change it to  http://localhost:8002/api/preprocess in YTComment.py .
+For example the  YTComment.py the hostname in post call to preprocessing_script must be changed. e.g. preprocess_url = 'http://localhost:5002/api/preprocess' .
 Perform these changes in urls used for calls in other services as well.